csuchico-cins467/CINS467-Course-Materials/Syllabus.md

 ## Laptop

 **Bringing your laptop to class is highly recommended**.
 Class meetings will include lecture, lab help sessions, and presentations.
-During and/or after class lectures, my goal is to provide some time for you to get some hands-on experience with the content discussed during lecture.
+Many students benefit greatly from following along on their own computers as I build examples.
 Lab help sessions are intended to give you some time to work on your final project and show me that you are making progress.
 For presentations, it is beneficial for you to bring your laptop in order to share and demonstrate your app to the class.

 ## Attendance

 **Attendance is highly recommended**.
-A portion of your overall grade is based on lecture attendance (tracked through PollEverywhere questions) and lab help session attendance (tracked through a sign-in sheet).
-You need to attend 80% of lectures and lab help sessions to receive full credit for this portion of the grade.
+A portion of your overall grade is based on help session attendance (tracked through a sign-in sheet).
+You need to attend 80% of lab help sessions to receive full credit for this portion of the grade.
 I try to provide lecture recordings to make it easier for you to review class content; however, watching the recordings is not an alternative to attending class.<br>

-Missing class can make the projects and exams especially difficult.
-If I verbally change the requirements of a project during lecture, you are responsible for meeting the new requirements.
+Missing class can make the projects especially difficult.
+If I verbally change the requirements of a project during a lecture, you are responsible for meeting the new requirements.
 If you miss a class, make sure you review the lecture recordings and/or get notes from another student.<br>

 If you **regularly** skip class, do not expect me to answer questions on the material you missed.
 If you need to miss **occasionally** for legitimate reasons, please take advantage of the lecture recordings and feel free to ask questions on the material you missed.<br>